What is Return on Net Assets (RONA)?

 - A high ratio always signifies that the company is highly efficient in driving good business.

-- A wrong depreciation method can severely skew the profitability ratio or return on net assets(rona).
+- A wrong depreciation method can severely skew the profitability ratio or RONA.

-- If the business earns loss from unusual and unpredictable events then also it can skew the return on net operating assets metric.
-Since such losses would be adjusted to the net income and can, therefore, deliver an adverse impact on the value of the ratio.
+- Suppose the business earns loss from unusual and unpredictable events.
+It can also skew the return on operating assets metric since such losses would be adjusted to the net income and can, therefore, deliver an adverse impact on the value of the ratio.

 - It helps the business determine its ability to create and derive value creation for the longer-term horizon.

-- It helps the business determine how well they utilize physical assets and net assets.
+- It helps the business determine how well they utilize physical and net assets.

-- A high return on net assets (RONA) is generally regarded as a favorable metric for the business.
+- A high RONA is generally regarded as a favorable metric for the business.

-- It is one of the comprehensive measures wherein net income is compared with the physical assets of the business.
+- It is one of the comprehensive measures wherein net income is compared with the business’s physical assets.

 - If a business incurs significant one-time losses, then it can be adjusted to the net income earned by the business to derive the value of the return on net assets (RONA).

-This has been a guide to Return on Net Assets.
-Here we discuss components, the formula of return on net assets (RONA) along with examples, advantages & disadvantages.
+This article has been a guide to what is Return on Net Assets.
+Here we explain its formula along with examples, and components. advantages & disadvantages.
 You can learn more financial analysis from the following articles –